harmonicalchemy/modular-emacs/README.md

 **Yes?** It worked!  **Yay!** What a fantastic feeling the first time eh?

-> **Note:** Fetching/pulling new changes from the master `modular-emacs` Github repository to: local: `~/.emacs.d/` will automatically be reflected within your emacs configurations...
+> **Note1:** Fetching/pulling new changes from the master `modular-emacs` Github repository to: local: `~/.emacs.d/` will automatically be reflected within your emacs configurations...
 No need to copy any more files...
 But you may be surprised to see some new feature or something working differently.
 If that bothers you, you may wish to keep your changes separate from the remote master branch.
-Therefore create your own local `develop` branch _(or call it what you like)_ and maintain your local changes in parallel...
+Therefore create your own local `test` branch _(or call it what you like)_ and maintain your local changes in parallel...
 Change your local branch's .gitignore to accommodate your needs...

+> **Note2:** The remote `modular-emacs` Github repository also maintains a `develop` branch where new ideas and features are tried out before folding them into the master branch which maintains the Modular Emacs stable release.
+You could also create a local branch that tracks origin:develop if you would like to participate in any new things I am trying out before final release...
+This RC3 version is being maintained currently within the develop branch...
+When final release is ready develop will be merged into master and tagged as V1.0.

 **Usage:**